gmetais/sw-delta-nodejs/README.md

 }
 ```

 **Success scenario 2:** one of the two files could not be found on the server.
+The other file is sent.
 ```
 result = {
      body: '...', // the content of the other file as a string